opsmop/opsmop/docs/source/advanced.rst

     python3 deploy.py --apply --push --extra-vars @vespene.json

 Using the "@" symbol allows variables to be loaded from a file.  ".json", ".toml", and ".yaml" files are all readable, assuming they have the appropriate extensions.

-This feature is ideally suited for integration with `Vespene <http://docs.vespene.io/>`_ when taking advantage of `Vespene Launch Questions <http://docs.vespene.io/launch_questions.html>`_ to provide a friendly, accessed controlled web console for all kinds of IT automation tasks.
-Vespene generates a JSON file called "vespene.json" automatically in each build root, containing all the variables set up in UI and supplied by the user.

-If you happen to use another CI/CD server or operations GUI, similar concepts will also work to inject variable values into your scripts.
-The other way to provide variable data is :ref:`push_inventory`.

 Next Steps
 ==========